coronis-computing/heightmap_interpolation/docs/source/usage.rst

 Usage
 =====

-You can use the modules in this package directly within your code (see :ref: `Python Packages and Modules`).
+Once installed, all the methods in this package can be used in your Python projects as in any other package (see the docs of :mod:`heightmap_interpolation`).

 However, since this toolbox was developed within the `EMODnet Bathymetry <https://www.emodnet-bathymetry.eu/>`_ (High Resolution Seabed Mapping) project, we also provide a python script that accepts NetCDF4 files following the specifications of the EMODnet Bathymetry project.
 More precisely, we expect a NetCDF4 file describing an elevation map in Geodetic (WGS84) coordinates.
 While the original format includes several other fields, in this project we just expect the file to contain the following variables: